Does apple cider vinegar kill fleas? To make your life and that of your pets as stress-free as possible, proper flea extermination is necessary.

 - Leave to cool

-Pour the vinegar flea insecticide along all your home’s doorways.
+Pour the vinegar flea insecticide along with all your home’s doorways.
 Make sure to create thick lines to better your chances of keeping the bloodsuckers out of your home and away from your family and pets.

 The danger of fleas